2020 BLUE FILM PROGRAMME

 Includes access to bonus content and interactive virtual foyer.

-Buying a Gift Pass?
-A voucher will be sent to the email address on the order.
-The recipient can choose any Banff Film Festival programme from the Encore Channel when redeeming.
+Buying a Gift?
+Purchase a gift card (or a printed voucher) AVAILABLE HERE.
+The recipient can choose any Banff Film Festival programme from the Virtual Live Events or Encore Channel when redeeming.

 Note the Blue Films were shown in some theatres in early 2020 & as part of the virtual Winter 2020/21 series.